COCAP. Source: UFZ

 COping CAPacity of nations facing systemic crisis – a global intercomparison exploring the SARS-CoV-2 pandemic

 The SARS-CoV-2 pandemic is a systemic global crisis.
-It is characterized by huge economic, social and ecological impacts posing a global threat to humanity and there is a broad consensus that the next pandemic is likely to be caused by a SARS type virus again.
-Consequently, an important research avenue is the development of a deeper understanding of how to increase the coping capacity of nations facing such a systemic crisis in the future.
+It is characterized by huge economic, social and health impacts, and there is a broad consensus that the next pandemic is also likely to be caused by a SARS type virus.
+Consequently, a critical research goal is to develop a deeper understanding of how to increase the coping capacity of nations facing such a systemic crisis in the future.

-The project is structured into four different sub-projects.
-Sub-project 1 (SP1) builds a high-resolution global data set and hands over ready-to-use data sets to all other sub-projects.
-Sub-project 2 (SP2) pursues the thorough data analysis to identify the RELEVANT National Framework Conditions and secondly to link them and single intervention measures explicitly to model parameters of the coupled model.
-In sub-project 3 (SP3) we build a multi-model epidemiological-socio-economic model system which will be robustly parametrized making use of some innovative parametrization, ML and optimization methods.
-Sub-project 4 (SP4) fully explores the model system, synthesizes the results and develops intervention measures.
+The project is divided into four different sub-projects.
+Sub-project 1 (SP1) builds a high-resolution QA-controlled global data set and hands over ready-to-use data sets to all other sub-projects.
+Sub-project 2 (SP2) thoroughly analyzes data to identify relevant nation-specific conditions (called National Framework Conditions, NFCs) and the causal relations impacting the epidemic situation.
+Sub-project 3 (SP3) builds a modular epidemiological-socio-economic model system, which is robustly parametrized via innovative parametrization and optimization methods.
+Sub-project 4 (SP4) explores the model system, synthesizes results and suggests intervention packages to control an epidemic.
+The transfer component is developed by the whole team.
+It is envisioned to be completely contained within project Phase 2.

 Work packages